 Hepatitis (See fact sheet 506): Two hepatitis A vaccine shots are given.
 Hepatitis B vaccine is a series of three shots.
+Antibody tests will show is you are already immune.
+If this is the case, you don’t need the vaccine.
 There is no vaccine for hepatitis C.

 Flu shots are recommended in the fall for all people with HIV.
 FluMist nasal spray should not be used by people with HIV.

 Measles, Mumps and Rubella vaccine usually gives life-long protection.
 If you did not get these vaccines as a child, you should get an MMR vaccination.
 However, this live vaccine is not recommended for people with a CD4 cell count below 200.